Thermal Conductivity Paper Database

 High-temperature thermoelectric properties of Ca3−xPrxCo3.95Ga0.05O9+delta

 The thermoelectric properties of two thermoelectric materials (Ca3Co4O9+delta and Ca3−xPrxCo3.95Ga0.05O9+delta) were investigated in this paper.
 The power factor of one of the samples was improved by 52% relative to the others.
-The second material tested had a 50% improvement in ...
+The second material tested had a 50% improvement in the figure of merit over the first material.
+The study concluded that partial substition of the Pr3+ ions can improve the thermoelectric properties of these ...

 Author(s): , , , ,